How long will this heat dome last? - NewsBreak

 The coastal I-95 belt along the East Coast, from Maine down to Florida, was expected to be pleasant Wednesday, Hurley said.
 “But you won’t have to go too far west before you start getting into the heat,” he added, saying Pittsburgh was set to be in the 90s, for example.

 Things shift again late Thursday into Friday.
 The Gulf Coast will still be hot, plus the Plains states will start to see temperatures ramp back up again.
-A band of unseasonably hot weather is forecast from Texas up the Dakotas, and Plains residents shouldn’t be surprised to have a widespread Heat Advisory issued later this week.Portland bans fireworks ahead of July 4
+A band of unseasonably hot weather is forecast from Texas up the Dakotas, and Plains residents shouldn’t be surprised to have a widespread Heat Advisory issued later this week.What is a federal gas tax holiday?

 “In the latter part of the weekend, the heat will really start to press south and southeastward,” Hurley said.
 “By the time we get to Monday, temperatures are going to be very near normal over the southern tier.”